workshopper/stream-adventure/problems/lines/problem.md

 'three'
 ```

-Your own program could use `split` in this way, and you should transform the
+Your own program could use `split2` in this way, and you should transform the
 input and pipe the output through to `process.stdout`.
-Keep in mind that,
-if you decide to use this technique, `split2` might be actually needed,
-depending on the versions of the other dependencies.

-You are free to solve the challenge without `split` module.
+You are free to solve the challenge without `split2` module.
 In this case,
 you would have to add a new line after each line to have a passing match.

-Make sure to `npm install split through2` in the directory where your solution
+Make sure to `npm install split2 through2` in the directory where your solution
 file lives.